 Wilson College seeks students who have a solid foundation of successful college preparatory coursework that will allow them to handle the challenges of the College's rigorous academic programs.
-Students applying to Wilson should want to be active participants in a college community where values and perspectives are tested, new talents are discovered and lifelong friend-ships are established.
+Students applying to Wilson should want to be active participants in a college community where values and perspectives are tested, new talents are discovered and lifelong friendships are established.
 As a private college, Wilson selects those students who demonstrate solid citizenship throughout their lives and who will benefit from and contribute to the Wilson community.
 In an effort to gain a comprehensive impression of an applicant's personal and academic qualifications, each applicant receives individual consideration.

 Wilson reserves the right to request additional information from an applicant, as necessary, to acquire a comprehensive view of the student.
-The College follows a rolling admissions policy that, under normal circumstances, enables the Office of Admissions to advise an applicant of the admissions decision within 10 days of receipt of a completed application and all required supplemental materials.
+The College follows a rolling admissions policy that, under normal circumstances, enables the Office of Admissions to advise an applicant of the admissions decision within 10 days of receipt of a completed application.
+(Note: Applications for the following fall semester are not processed until Sept.
+15. Thereafter, applications are processed on a rolling basis.)